-Travel to the exotic destinations on Earth and there’s always likely to be a friend or parent fretting about your health.
+Travel to the exotic destinations on Earth, and there’s always likely to be a friend or parent fretting about your health.

 Visit anywhere outside what’s commonly referred to as the West, and some horrific sounding diseases can become a threat.
-Ebola, malaria, dengue fever, Japanese encephalitis; you don’t want to contract them, so let’s not linger on them.
+Ebola, malaria, dengue fever, Japanese encephalitis; you don’t want to contact them, so let’s not linger on them.

 Random Vacay has put together an easy to follow guide to vaccinations and medications for your travels.

 Travel Health Should Never Be Off-putting

 The problem with travel health is that it’s always viewed in the negative.
 Like when the nurse looks at you funny because you’ve mentioned going to Peru.
 Or when a neighbor starts praying for your well-being because you’re traveling to Mongolia.
 A few simple vaccinations and medications and the most exotic destinations are as safe as Disneyland.
 Far safer, given the abundance of snotty-nosed kids trying to cuddle novelty mice.

 Don’t let the thought of disease put you off traveling.
 You get vaccinated, and you’re safe.
 So why stress about it.

 While the risk of various diseases varies from country to country, there are some standard vaccinations applicable across most of the planet.
 Particularly if you plan to travel for a prolonged period, getting inoculated for these three provides a base and safety net for most of your travels in exotic destinations.

 - Tetanus – you should have been vaccinated against this as a child but may require a booster.